LucasDelfino92/morrowindsharp/readme.md

 Note that you don't *have* to replace your **loadorder.txt** if you don't want to.
 Simply match your load order as closely as possible to that of the one present in the text file.

 Sadly, it is near impossible to provide a functional **modlist.txt**, as I tend to rename downloaded archives for clarity.
 But simply follow **Mod installation order.txt** and you will be fine.
 I recommend following my mod list in order to minimize the amount of mods you will have to rearrange in your Mod Organizer 2 left window.

-### THINGS TO KEEP IN MIND

-Every single mod present in this guide is a mod I use or, in very few exceptions, a mod that is an alternative to a mod I'm using.
-Absent from this guide are mods I do not use, for a simple reason: if I'm not using it, it is because...

-- I do not think it is a good mod.
-- I think it is a good mod, but with flaws that stop me from using it.
-- I'm not interested in said mod.
-- I haven't gotten to play with it yet because it drastically modifies aspects of the game (the world, the factions, the quests) that I've yet to experience as the devs intended.
-- I'm not aware of said mod's existence.
-This only applies for "obscure" mods, as all the popular ones are covered by the four exceptions mentioned above.

-I want to make this clear from the start because no doubt some people will wonder why "X" mod which is very popular was not included in the guide.

-The good news is that because I use every single mod in this list (minor conflicting alternatives) I have a good idea of the level of compatibility between the mods listed here.
-As such, I can tell you the conflicts are kept to a minimum, to ensure the appropriate enjoyment of each of the mods present here.

-The bad news is that because of the complexity of the guide, some modding experience is required.
-People with modding experience in future Bethesda titles will feel right at home and should have no issues whatsoever.
-People with no modding experience, I suggest you read the mods' descriptions and installation instructions before installing them in your game.

 ### INSTALLATION INDEX